kenske/terraform-provider-technitium/docs/index.md

 ### Optional

-- `host` (String) The Technitium DNS API host URL.
+- `host` (String) Technitium API host URL.
 Alternatively, you can set the value using the TECHNITIUM_HOST environment variable.
-- `token` (String, Sensitive) The Technitium DNS API token.
+- `token` (String, Sensitive) Technitium API token.
 Alternatively, you can set the value using the TECHNITIUM_TOKEN environment variable.